spipu/html2pdf/README.md

 # Html2Pdf

-Html2Pdf is a HTML to PDF converter written in PHP5, and compatible with PHP7.
+Html2Pdf is a HTML to PDF converter written in PHP, and compatible with:

+* PHP 5.4
+* PHP 5.5
+* PHP 5.6
+* PHP 7.0
+* PHP 7.1
+* PHP 7.2

 It allows the conversion of valid HTML in PDF format, to generate documents like invoices, documentation, ...